Mentoring and Befriending

 The mantra of Society Inc is simple, Connection before Correction.
 We want to pay particular attention, to the development of relationships as we believe that this is integral to any intervention.

-We believe that by offering a quality mentoring and befriending service to the area of Little Hulton, that we will be in a position to assist in re-connecting the community and engaging hard-to-reach individuals and groups.
+We believe that by offering a quality mentoring and befriending service to the area of Salford, that we will be in a position to assist in re-connecting the community and engaging hard-to-reach individuals and groups.

 We believe that everyone has the capacity for positive change and we will treat all our clients and volunteers with the dignity and respect they deserve, as this is fundamental to connecting and building relationships.